EDMdesigner/EDMdesigner-API-Doc/README.md

   + //api.edmdesigner.com/json/groups/update

 #### Parameters (you should post):
    * _id {String} /REQUIRED/ The id of the group.
 Note that it has to be a valid MongoDB _id.
-It's best if you use the values that you got when you listed your groups with the [/json/groups/list](#list-groups) route.
+It's best if you use the values that you got when you list your groups with the [/json/groups/list](#list-groups) route.
    * name {String} The name you want to give to the group
    * featureSwitch {Object} The features that are available for users belong to this group.
 Please note that now it doesn't have any function, but later there will be a list of possible features which you can choose from.